 Technology end-markets began to show signs of recovery in the latter part of 2003 and into 2004.
 Revenue for 2004 grew to \$8.8 billion from \$6.7 billion in 2003, aided by a modestly better economic environment, the acquisition of MSL and by adding new customers in diversified markets.
-Although margins improved throughout 2004, revenue for the second half of 2004 had slowed.
-As expected, revenue for the first quarter of 2005 came in lower than the fourth quarter of 2004 due to seasonality.
+Although margins improved throughout 2004, end market demand moderated in the second half of 2004, which has continued into 2005.